easy portal contact

 What is an incoming invoice?

-With an incoming invoice, third parties, i.e. the invoicing parties, make financial claims against the company receiving the invoice.
-Incoming invoices therefore describe liabilities and request the invoice recipient to pay these claims.
+An incoming invoice makes financial claims against the company receiving the invoice.
+This means incoming invoices describe liabilities and request the recipient of the invoice to pay these claims.

 What is the difference between an incoming invoice and an outgoing invoice?